Unboxed-Software/solana-course/content/cpi.md

 }
 ```

-Finally, use `invoke_signed` to send the `mint_to` instruction to the Token program, sending 5 tokens to the commenter.
+Finally, use `invoke_signed` to send the `mint_to` instruction to the Token program, sending five tokens to the commenter.

 ```rust
 msg!("Minting 5 tokens to User associated token account");